hyphop/geekcrypt/README.md

 Fork me on git*, and make your version of your unique opensource T-shirt.

-## how-to build opensource T-shirt from sources
+## how-to build opensource T-shirt from a scratch

     git clone https://github.com/hyphop/geekcrypt.git
     cd geekcrypt